ringvold/pidash/README.md

 ## How to use

-Download the binary for your platform from the [releases page](https://github.com/ringvold/pidash/releases) (or build form source for other platforms).
-Configure the transit stops to get information about in `pi-dash.yml` and put it in the same folder as the binary.
+1. Download the binary for your platform from the [releases page](https://github.com/ringvold/pidash/releases) (or build form source for other platforms).
+2. Configure the transit stops to get information about in `pi-dash.yml`
+3. Put `pi-dash.yml` it in the same folder as the binary.
 See `pi-dash.yml.sample` for config example.

 ## Motivation